invest diamonds guide

 Why should I consider investing in diamonds?

 In the eyes of some investors, diamonds have the potential to deliver substantial returns.
 Diamond prices have gone up steadily, and skyrocketed during the coronavirus pandemic.
-According to the Zimnisky Global Rough Diamond Price Index, the prices paid for uncut diamonds climbed by more than 50 percent between December 2007 and October 2023.
-But between October 2022 and October 2023, diamond prices fell by nearly 17 percent, leading many investors to speculate about a future recovery.
+According to the Zimnisky Global Rough Diamond Price Index, the prices paid for uncut diamonds almost doubled between December 2007 and the end of 2021.
+But since then, diamond prices have fallen strongly, leading many investors to speculate about a future recovery.

 The advantages of diamonds, from an investment perspective, are their incorruptibility, and their small size which makes them easy to transport and store.
 Even diamonds weighing less than one gram now command prices of several hundred thousand francs.
 To would need much larger amounts of gold, silver, platinum, or palladium, to hold the same amount of value.